jelenazakic/jelenazakic/README.md

 - 👋 Hi, I’m @jelenazakic.
-- 👩‍💻 Currently learning Swift and diving into the world of iOS apps.
-I'm always on a mission to create something new.
 - 🌺 I love creativity, a good challenge, and anything that brings a bit of fun into everyday life and of course, 🐱.

 <!---